Skip to main content

 Dfns supports the Canton network, including self-hosted validators.
 For more information, you can read our announcement on our blog.

-The Canton Network is a speciality chain that requires a dedicated activation by Dfns teams.Please raise a support request indicating your organization id so we can activate it for you.
+The Canton Network is a speciality chain that requires a dedicated activation by Dfns teams.Please reach out to our indicating your organization id so we can activate it for you.

 1/ Setup a Canton validator